2026 Rotating Car Seat Comparison & Ratings

 A side-impact bolster insert is required for kids under 40 lbs., but there is only 7 ½” of space in the seat between the bolsters, which may be uncomfortable for some kids who are required to use them.
 The bolsters are also attached to the newborn infant insert, which is confusing because that newborn insert is only for babies from 4-11 lbs.

-Maximum harness height is 17”, which is shorter than most of the competition.
+Maximum harness height is 17”, which isn’t particularly tall.

 Chili Spin SI is not approved for airplane travel.